Whale Cove, Nunavut

 The community is named for the many beluga whales which congregate off the coast.
 Many of the inhabitants hunt these whales every fall and use their by-products for their oil and food.
-Whale Cove, initially settled by three distinct Inuit groups (one inland and two coastal), is a relatively traditional community: 95% Inuit, who still wear fur, hunt, fish, eat raw meat and fish.
+Whale Cove, initially settled by three distinct Inuit groups (one inland and two coastal), is a relatively traditional community: 95% Inuit, who wear fur, hunt, fish, eat raw meat and fish.
 Several bowhead whales may appear in the area as well.
 Whale Cove is on the polar bear migration route.

 Local Inuit regularly travel by snowmobile in the winter or by boat in summer months between the hamlet of Rankin Inlet and Whale Cove, a distance of 100 km.
 The terrain is Arctic tundra, this consists mostly of rocks, mosses and lichens.

 History

 Inuit in the Whale Cove area traded whale oil, baleen, furs, leather and walrus tusks with the Hudson's Bay Company (HBC) since the mid-18th century when the HBC established their trading post at Churchill, Manitoba.